How Long Before Green Pool Turns Blue? Complete Timeline

 Chemical Balance

 Improper pH levels slow chlorine effectiveness.
-High pH (above 7.8) reduces chlorine's killing power, while low pH can cause equipment damage and make chlorine too aggressive.
-Maintain pH between 7.2-7.6, with 7.2-7.4 being preferred for maximum chlorine effectiveness during SLAM treatment.
+High pH (above 7.8) reduces chlorine's killing power, while low pH can corrode equipment and etch pool surfaces.
+Maintain pH between 7.2-7.6, with 7.2-7.4 being preferred for maximum chlorine effectiveness during SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → treatment.

 CYA Levels and Chlorine Type